Latest posts by Mark Spera (see all)

-Google may reward your page if you choose to link to other reputable resources throughout your post.
+Similarly, Google rewards your page if you choose to link to other reputable resources throughout your post.
 When you do this, it helps Google “see” your page as a “hub” of resources so they may reward you with a better position for your target keyword.

-6. Make sure each section has clear headlines/key takeaways so that the blog post is easy to skim.
+5. Make sure each section has clear headlines/key takeaways so that the blog post is easy to skim.
 Break up the paragraphs into short paragraphs.
 Each one should have no more than 4 sentences.
-I like the Neil Patel format because it’s super easy to read.

 There are some people who will decide whether to read an article by reading the conclusion first.
 You want to use the conclusion to summarize the key points of the post to encourage these readers to read your entire article.